 Nationally: W End: Jct I-80 near Park City, Utah; E End: Atlantic City, New Jersey (2054mi)

 Jefferson, Denver, Adams, Arapahoe, Lincoln, Cheyenne

-Places: Dinosaur, Maybell, Craig, Hayden, Steamboat Springs, Rabbit Ears Pass, Muddy Pass, Kremmling, Hot Sulphur Springs, Granby, Fraser, Winter Park, Berthoud Pass, Empire, Golden, Lakewood, Denver, Aurora, Limon, Hugo, Kit Carson, Cheyenne Wells
+Places: Dinosaur, Maybell, Craig, Hayden, Steamboat Springs, Rabbit Ears Pass, Muddy Pass, Kremmling, Hot Sulphur Springs, Granby, Fraser, Winter Park, Berthoud Pass, Empire, El Rancho, Golden, Lakewood, Denver, Aurora, Limon, Hugo, Kit Carson, Cheyenne Wells